Darkness at the End of the Tunnel

 American manufacturing has lost over 3 million jobs in the past 10 years as U.S. companies have also moved to Mexico, China and other foreign countries for lower wages and lax regulations.

 300,000 American family farms have been put out of business.
-Overall, net farm incomes are down 13 percent.
+Overall, net farm incomes are down 13%.

-Attributable to the KORUS FTA, trade, banking and finance are now under foreign control.
+Attributable to KORUS, trade, banking and finance are now under foreign control.
 Any law Korea sees as limiting a corporation’s profitability can be challenged.
 Even prevailing wage laws can be challenged.

 We Can and Must Get Out Of the WTO